wordofwarning/wordofwarning.org/current/2013-domestic/smallacts/index.md

 ####Venue + Booking Details
 Dates: Friday 8 + Saturday 9 + Thursday 14 — Sunday 17 November 2013 (various times)
 Venue: Cooper House, Camelford Close, Manchester, M15 6DX
-Appointments can be booked online via: [WeGotTickets](http://www.wegottickets.com/wordofwarning)
+Appointments can be booked online via: WeGotTickets from Friday 13 September
-Appointments can be reserved over the phone: 07581 299 439
+Appointments can be reserved over the phone: 07581 299 439 from Friday 13 September
 After your encounter, donations are invited.

 ####More